-Just like any other device, the Honeywell thermostat comes with a user’s manual that can help you to troubleshoot a number of diagnostic issues.
-The good news is that these instructions are usually well outlined and are always related to a particular model.
+Just like any other device, the Honeywell thermostat comes with a user manual that can help you to troubleshoot a number of diagnostic issues.
+The good news is that these instructions are usually well-outlined and are always related to a particular model.
 If encounter glitches such as a ‘Cool on’ indicator, you can check your manual and see if you will get a solution to solve it.
 In case you do not have the physical manual, you can check it on the internet and you will get a soft copy that will help you out.

-10) Contact Honeywell Customer Support team
+10) Contact the Honeywell Customer Support team

 If all the above-mentioned ideas fail to work, consider contacting the Honeywell customer support team.
 The good news is that this team is available on phone or through the website.
 Once you reach out to an agent on the other end, narrate your story in detail.
-The agent or professional from other end will ask you a couple of questions and then offer meaningful help to you.
-From sending a professional near you to check your device to asking you to bring the device for further checkups, there is a myriad of solutions this team can offer to you.
+The agent or professional from the other end will ask you a couple of questions and then offer meaningful help to you.
+From sending a professional near you to check your device to ask you to bring the device for further checkups, there is a myriad of solutions this team can offer to you.

-As a first time thermostat owner, figuring out the ‘Cool on’ indicator might be a tall order.
+As a first-time thermostat owner, figuring out the ‘Cool on’ indicator might be a tall order.
 You may panic or think that your device is damaged entirely.
-However, this is the not always the case as this issue can be diagnosed by following the above-mentioned ideas.
+However, this is not always the case as this issue can be diagnosed by following the above-mentioned ideas.
 From checking the battery status of the device to checking the user’s manual, there are a plethora of solutions that can help you get started.
 If the worst comes to the worst, contact the Honeywell customer support team for further guidance and support.